nginxinc/nginx-otel/README.md

 Compilation will produce a binary named `ngx_otel_module.so`.

 ## Installation
-If necessary, follow [instructions](https://nginx.org/en/docs/install.html) to install NGINX.
-Alternatively, you may choose to [download binaries](https://nginx.org/en/download.html).
+***Important:*** The built `ngx_otel_module.so` dynamic module binary will ONLY be compatible with the same version of NGINX source code that was used to build it.
+To guarantee proper operation, you will need to build and install NGINX from sources obtained in previous steps.

+Follow [instructions](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#compiling-and-installing-from-source) related to compiling and installing NGINX.
+Skip procedures for downloading source code.

+By default, this will install NGINX into `/usr/local/nginx`.
+The following steps assume this directory structure.

-Copy the `ngx_otel_module.so` dynamic module binary to the NGINX configuration directory, typically located at: `/etc/nginx/modules`.
+Copy the `ngx_otel_module.so` dynamic module binary to `/usr/local/nginx/modules`.

-Load the module by adding the following line to the top of the main NGINX configuration file, typically located at: `/etc/nginx/nginx.conf`.
+Load the module by adding the following line to the top of the main NGINX configuration file, located at: `/usr/local/nginx/conf/nginx.conf`.

 ```nginx
 load_module modules/ngx_otel_module.so;